netplusTeam/TallySDK-IOS/README.md

 1. **Card Tokenization**: At the heart of secure financial transactions is card tokenization.
 This feature converts sensitive card information into a secure and encrypted token.
 This means that actual card details are never stored or transmitted in a way that could be exploited, significantly reducing the risk of fraud.

-2. **View the Latest Tokenized Card**: Users can easily access and view the most recently tokenized card, making it convenient to manage and use their preferred payment method without navigating through their entire card portfolio.
+2. **View the Latest Tokenized Card**: Users can easily access and view the most recently tokenized card, making it convenient to manage and use their preferred payment method without navigating their entire card portfolio.

-3. **View All Tokenized Cards**: For users with multiple tokenized cards, this feature provides a comprehensive overview of all their cards in one place.
+3. **View All Tokenized Cards**: This feature provides a comprehensive overview of all their cards in one place for users with multiple tokenised cards.
 It simplifies card management and enhances user experience by offering easy access to their entire tokenized card list.

 4. **Save QR Code Image to User's Device Gallery**: This innovative feature allows users to save the QR code of their tokenized card directly to their device's gallery.
 It's a convenient way to store and retrieve QR codes for payments and transactions without the need for a physical card.